martinResearch/postponed/README.md

 * autocompletion when providing the list of argument to the postponed function in you IDE
 * optional runtime-check of the input arguments and their types, ahead of the execution in a thread or subprocess in order to fail faster in the main thread if there is an error on the the input arguments.

+# Installation

+The package is on [pypi](https://pypi.org/project/postponed/) and thus the installation can be done using `pip install postponed`.

 # Motivation

 The common approach to to use multiprocessing to run a function that takes several input arguments over several sub processes is to use `pool.starmap` as done in the following example: